Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 IQ score ranges are set so that 100 is considered average for any age group.
 Around 68% of people score within one standard deviation above or below the mean IQ score of 100.
 This IQ score range of 85 to 115 is considered normal, with most people scoring near the average.

 Only around 2% of the population scores above 130 IQ points, which is generally considered the threshold for giftedness.
 Scores between 70-85 might indicate some mild learning delays that require educational support.
-IQ scores below 70 signify more major intellectual disability.
-There is a slight difference for 10 or 12 year old’s IQ.
+Average IQ scores below 70 signify more major intellectual disabilities.
+There is a slight difference in 10 or 12 year old’s IQ.

 However, what qualifies as a “normal” score does shift across different ages: